ilya0/Assets-IO_A2_HRTracking/README.md

 # Assets-IO_A2 Human Resources Applications tracking

-This application is designed in order for the HR and employees to be able track actions and documents for candidates, prospective employees and current employees from their inital hire to departure of employee.
+This application is designed for HR and employees to be able track actions and documents for candidates, prospective employees and current employees from their inital hire to departure of employee.
+These actions are to be also recorded into the blockchain in order allow for tracebility of actions, analytics and immutability of records.

 Main Priorities of this project: